hanjihun2000/travel-planner-agent/example_user_input.md

-Please help me plan a trip with the following details:
+Better to include the following information in your request to get the best results:

 - Destination(s): [City, Country or multiple locations]
 - Travel Dates: [Start date] to [End date]